Zhenye-Na/blog/_posts/2018-08-02-deplo-laravel-app-to-heroku.md

 $ heroku create [: your_app_name: ]
 ```

-Replace `[: your_app_name: ]` with the name of your app or leave it blank, Heroku will generate random name for this app.
+Replace `[: your_app_name: ]` with the name of your app or leave it blank, Heroku will generate random name for your app.

 ### Setting a Laravel encryption key